tejsinghani-mohit/devops-projects/README.md

 # DevOps Practice Projects

 This repository contains a curated list of DevOps practice projects designed to enhance your skills from beginner to advanced levels.
-These projects are inspired by the [DevOps Projects](https://roadmap.sh/devops/projects) on roadmap.sh.

 ## Project Structure